-Here are some of the things I held in my left hand this year.
+Here are some of the things that I held in my left hand in 2016:

 Fill in your details below or click an icon to log in: